Cambodia: Transport

 In 2004, the number of road fatalities per 10,000 vehicles was ten times higher in Cambodia than in the developed world, and the number of road deaths had doubled in the preceding three years.

 The Mekong and the Tonle Sap River, their tributaries, and the Tonle Sap provided avenues, including 3,700 km navigable all year by craft drawing 0.6 m and another 282 km navigable to craft drawing 1.8 m.

 With increasing economic activity has come an increase in automobile use, while motorcycles still predominate.
 "Cyclo" (as hand-me-down French) or Cycle rickshaws were more popular in the 1990s and are increasingly replaced by remorques (carriages attached to motorcycles) and rickshaws imported from India.
 Cyclos are unique to Cambodia in that the cyclist sits behind the passenger seat.

 Cambodia has three commercial airports.
 In 2018, they handled a record of 10 million passengers.

+Construction of the Funan Techo Canal officially began in August 2024.
+As of late 2025, excavation work for the second phase of the project is underway.

 Science and technology

 A National Committee for Science and Technology representing 11 ministries has been in place since 1999.
 While seven ministries are responsible for the country's 33 public universities, the majority of these institutions come under the umbrella of the Ministry of Education, Youth and Sports.

 In 2010, the Ministry of Education, Youth and Sports approved a Policy on Research Development in the Education Sector.
 This move represented the first step towards a national approach to research and development across the university sector and the application of research for the purposes of national development.

 This policy was followed by the country's first National Science and Technology Master Plan 2014–2020.
 It was officially launched by the Ministry of Planning in December 2014, as the culmination of a two-year process supported by the Korea International Cooperation Agency.
 The plan makes provision for establishing a science and technology foundation to promote industrial innovation, with a particular focus on agriculture, primary industry and ICTs.
 Cambodia was ranked 100th in the Global Innovation Index in 2025.